David Taylor (snooker player): Professional finals and later career

 Taylor reached three major professional finals, but lost them all.
 His first major final was the 1978 UK Championship, where, after progressing past Maurice Parkin, he eliminated defending champion Patsy Fagan 9–7.
 He then defeated both Virgo and Alex Higgins, but lost ten of the last twelve s in the final against Doug Mountjoy and Mountjoy won 15–9.
 He lost 6–9 to Davis in the 1981 Yamaha Organs Trophy final after winning four consecutive frames from 2–8 behind.
 Earlier in the tournament he had topped the round-robin group that also included Ray Reardon, Mountjoy, and Graham Miles, then defeated Kirk Stevens 5–3 in the semi-finals.
 After the tournament he commented that he felt like he had been a professional player "in name only until 1977" but could now go on to win a title.
-In 1978 he made three consecutive of 130, 140, and 139 Butlin's Minehead, an achievement that was recognised in the Guinness Book of Records.
+In 1978 he made three consecutive of 130, 140, and 139 at Butlin's Minehead, an achievement that was recognised in the Guinness Book of Records.
 By 1980 he was known as "The Silver Fox" because of his prematurely grey hair, a nickname coined by commentator Ted Lowe.

 He was a member of the England team that won the 1981 World Team Classic, alongside Davis and Spencer.
 In the group match against Australia, Taylor lost against Morgan and Ian Anderson, and against Northern Ireland he lost against Higgins but defeated Tommy Murphy.
 England won both group matches by four matches to three, and progressed.
 In the semi-finals, he defeated Bill Werbeniuk 2–1 but then lost to Stevens by the same margin, and England won by four matches to two.
 Although Taylor lost both of his matches in the final, 1–2 against Terry Griffiths and 0–2 to Mountjoy, England took the title when Davis won the tiebreak match against Reardon, leaving the score at four matches to three.